Query Inspections

 query_detail

-query_detailReturns the SQL, cost, signature, and default database for a query ID.
+query_detailReturns the SQL, cost, signature, and default database for a query ID, along with the warehouse it ran on and how busy that warehouse was while it ran.

 Sample call